Does Trauma-Informed Yoga Actually Help with Anxiety?

 - Telehealth Delivery: Manage your nervous system from the safety and privacy of your own home.

-- Integrated Care: Your yoga therapist works directly with your prescribing provider to ensure the physical protocols align with your psychiatric goals.
+- Integrated Care: Your yoga instructor works directly with your prescribing provider to ensure the physical protocols align with your psychiatric goals.
 If your anxiety is severe that day, the session may consist entirely of restorative breathwork on the floor.

-Tips for Getting Started with Yoga Therapy
+Tips for Getting Started with Trauma-Informed Yoga

 If you are exhausted by your anxiety, the idea of starting a new physical practice can feel daunting.

-- Vet Your Provider: If you are seeking care outside of our clinic, ensure the practitioner holds a clinical certification (like C-IAYT) or specializes deeply in trauma-informed movement.
+- Vet Your Provider: If you are seeking care outside our clinic, ensure the practitioner holds a clinical certification (like C-IAYT) or specializes deeply in trauma-informed movement.
 They must understand the clinical mechanics of emotional distress.

-FAQs About Yoga Therapy and Anxiety
+FAQs About Trauma-Informed Yoga and Anxiety

-Can yoga therapy replace my anxiety medication?
+Can trauma-informed yoga replace my anxiety medication?

-- "I struggled with severe anxiety for years.
-Combining my medication with the specific breathing and resting yoga techniques recommended by my provider at SavantCare changed everything.
-It gave me a physical way to calm down my panic attacks that I never had before."
+“I struggled with severe anxiety for years.
+Combining my medication with the specific breathing and resting trauma-informed yoga techniques recommended by my provider at Savant Care changed everything.
+It gave me a physical way to calm down my panic attacks that I never had before.” — Sarah M.

-— Sarah M. - "What I appreciate about SavantCare is that they don't just tell you to 'relax.'
+“What I appreciate about Savant Care is that they don't just tell you to 'relax.'
 They explained the science of how yoga affects my nervous system.
-Seeing my anxiety as a physical state that I could influence through movement made it feel manageable rather than at war with my own brain." — James T.
+Seeing my anxiety as a physical state that I could influence through movement made it feel manageable rather than at war with my own brain.” — James T.

-- "The combined approach is the real deal.
+“The combined approach is the real deal.
 I started Yoga Nidra at their suggestion for my insomnia and racing thoughts.
-For the first time in a decade, I am falling asleep without feeling like my heart is pounding." — Elena R.
+For the first time in a decade, I am falling asleep without feeling like my heart is pounding.” — Elena R.

 Anxiety is an exhausting, full-body experience.
 If your current treatment plan is leaving you physically drained and still fighting off panic, it is time to stop ignoring your nervous system.

-You deserve a clinical approach that doesn't just manage your symptoms, but actively teaches your body how to feel safe again.
+You deserve a clinical approach that doesn't just manage your symptoms but actively teaches your body how to feel safe again.

 Sources